unifreq/rk-ubuntu-build/README.md

 ```
 ### debootstrap Installation

-It has been forced to install from the local debootstrap source code, from https://git.launchpad.net/ubuntu/+source/debootstrap
+It has been forced to install from the local debootstrap source code, from https://git.launchpad.net/ubuntu/+source/debootstrap or https://launchpad.net/ubuntu/+source/debootstrap .

 ### Filesystem Tools
 Required packages for image creation: